-Verminator is an Atari ST exclusive action platform game with nice visuals and sound.
-The game was released in 1989 by Rainbird!
+Verminator is an Atari ST exclusive action platform game with cool looking visuals and great sound.
+The game was released in 1989 by Rainbird Software.

-STORY / GAMEPLAY You play the role of Jake, a professional exterminator that sets off on a challenging quest to vanish all vermin around.
-Along your way you will find several teleport systems which you can use to reach certain points of the screen.
-There are several enemy sprites around either shooting or flying towards you in order to get you out of the way.
-You earn money for every vermin you kill and can spend it later in buying extra firepower or extra lives.
-Oh, I almost forgot!
-The game also includes gambling!
-Yes, you may go gambling to increase (or lose) your precious coins!
-The game is a typical action platform with a huge play area and plenty of weapon upgrades.
+STORY / GAMEPLAY You play Jake, a professional exterminator that sets off on a challenging quest to vanish all vermin around.
+Along your way you'll find several teleport systems you can use to reach certain points of the screen.
+There is a variety of enemy sprites around either shooting at or flying towards you, to get you out of the way.
+Every vermin you kill means money that can be spent in buying extra firepower or extra lives while there's also gambling (!) to either earn or lose coins.
+The game is a classic 2D action platform with a quite wide gameplay area and plenty of weapon upgrades.

 In-game music sample:

 CPU: Motorola 68000 16/32bit at 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512KB (1MB for the 1040ST models) / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 9-bit RGB palette (512 colors), 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 With special programming techniques could display 512 colors on screen in static images.
 SOUND: Yamaha YM2149F PSG "Programmable Sound Generator" chip provided 3-voice sound synthesis, plus 1-voice white noise mono PSG.
 It also has two MIDI ports, and support mixed YM2149 sfx and MIDI music in gaming (there are several games supported this).